What is Non-Sampling Error?

 Non-sampling error refers to an error that arises from the result of data collection, which causes the data to differ from the true values.
 It is different from sampling error, which is any difference between the sample values and the universal values that may result from a limited sampling size.

-Non-sampling error can come in a variety of forms, including non-response error, measurement error, interviewer error, adjustment error, and processing error.
+Non-sampling errors can come in various forms, including non-response error, measurement error, interviewer error, adjustment error, and processing error.

 Mechanics of Non-Sampling Error